 https://github.com/raspberrypi/noobs/bl ... x-software

-after you have put NOOBS, on the card, if you look at the card, it should contain these files:
+after you have put NOOBS, on the card, if you look at the card, (with Linux, Mac OS X or Windows) it should contain these files:

 Both NOOBS, NOOBS LITE and the SD Card Association’s formatter tool can be found here as free downloads:

 The old start guide describing the classical DD image writer system for manual installs of (other) OS's can be found here, in several languages :

 Many concrete Questions & Answers can be found in the Raspberry PI Wiki at http://elinux.org/RaspberryPiBoard